pythia-project/pythia-core/docs/presentation.rst

    :scale: 40 %
    :alt: map to buried treasure

-   Figure 1: This is the caption of the figure (a simple paragraph).
+   Figure 1: The pythia-core framework is composed of two main components, namely a queue and several pools.

 The queue is the main component and is waiting for incoming connections.
 It means that the other components, that is, the pools and the frontends, have to first connect to the queue before being able to offer their services.